xwiki/xwiki-platform/README.md

     ## Restore the Java version.
     sudo update-alternatives --config java
     sudo update-alternatives --config javac

-    ## Update the version hard-coded in the wiki pages.
-    ## Put back the snapshot version in the wiki pags, but using the next version.
-So if you released X.Y
-    ## then look for X.Y in the UI module sources and replace it with <X.Y+1>-SNAPSHOT.
-As in the second step,
-    ## there should be only 3 occurrence normally.
-    ## Commit the changes with the message "[release] Update version after release".

     ## Finish the release on http://nexus.xwiki.org (Staging Repositories)